Skip to content

 Ham and Cheese Quiche

-Slice of ham and cheese quiche on a white plate.
+A slice of ham and cheese quiche on a plate.

 This post may contain affiliate links.
 Read disclosure policy.

-Whenever we have leftover baked ham, honey baked ham, or crockpot spiral ham from the Easter, this simple recipe or a frittata is always our favorite way to use it.
+Whenever we have leftover baked ham this easy quiche recipe, frittata or breakfast pie is our favorite way to use it.
 It is perfect for breakfast, lunch, or dinner and can be easily customized!

-This ham and cheese quiche is always the showstopper at any holiday brunch and the first dish to go!
+This ham and cheese quiche is always the showstopper at any brunch gathering.
 It’s made with a delicious and flaky pie crust base, then filled with a creamy rich mixture of eggs, spinach, ham, and cheese.

 Find the full printable recipe with specific measurements below.